YajasD/yajasd.github.io/_posts/2018-05-24-The-Price-of-Gold.md

 ### What's next?

-Clearly, the next step is to add a time series component to this analysis to 'predict' the future price given historical price.
-Start by trying some simple Auto-Regressive/Moving Average models, and then combining the 2 (ARIMA) model.
+The next step is to add a time series component to this analysis to 'predict' the future price given historical price.
+Start by trying some simple Auto-Regressive/Moving Average models.
 Maybe see how the recently released Facebook Prophet library fares.
 Once you know Linear Regression, the possibilities are endless!

 **I will be uploading my notebook with all the code to achieve all of the above to my Github repo shortly!
 Stay tuned! **